Deferred Rendering: Making Games More Life-Like

 In the geometry pass, a frame buffer object is initialized.
 The framebuffer or the G-buffer has multiple color buffers attached to it.
 This is followed by rendering into the G-buffer.
 In order to fill the G-buffer with the required information, it is necessary to set the G-buffer as the current render target.
 Raw geometry information (only vertices without normals, texture coordinates and materials) is sent to the graphics card using the fixed function pipeline which only updates the G-buffer's depth buffer.
 Next, material and geometric information of the scene are sent to the graphics card and further a fragment shader fills the rest of the G-buffer's data.

 Completion of the geometric pass results into four texture maps (G-buffer contents) namely normal, diffuse, specular and depth maps.
 These will form the input of the next stage, the lighting pass.

 Deferred shading does not require the knowledge of what geometry is illuminated by what light and we could process all lights in on ago.
 With direct rendering, the contribution of each light can be added one pass per light source.
-Use of one pass per light allow to do shadows but is less efficient than processing multiple lights in a single pass.
+Using one pass per light allows shadows but is less efficient than processing multiple lights in a single pass.
 But, when one has a small scene and not too many lights to work with, deferred rendering is not necessarily faster and sometimes becomes even slower as the overhead outweighs the benefits of deferred rendering.
 For complex scenes deferred rendering quickly becomes a significant implementation owing to more advanced optimization extensions.